 Quail Bell is a storytelling studio for fiction and non-fiction stories.
-Founded by Christine Stoddard, Quail Bell produces playful, poetic, and investigative multimedia and works with like-minded clients.
+Founded by Christine Stoddard, Quail Bell produces playful, poetic, and investigative films, videos, and multimedia projects.

-In non-fiction, Quail Bell is known for voice-driven, energetic, and informative videos, articles, illustrations, and other content that engage audiences through storytelling, original reporting, and a sense of humor and history.
+In non-fiction, Quail Bell is known for voice-driven, energetic, and informative content that engages audiences through storytelling, original reporting, and a sense of humor and history.

-In fiction, Quail Bell has distinguished itself for comedic and poetic cinema, theatre, and fine art with strong female characters and attention to social issues.
+In fiction, Quail Bell has distinguished itself for comedic and poetic cinema and performance with strong female characters and attention to social issues.

 Some of Christine’s favorite collaborators are ones she met doing indie films, comedy, and poetry.
 Together, The Quail Bell Crew brings a DIY ethos to making polished, quality creations that are still irreverent, rebellious, and fun.
 We love producing character-driven, artful works with socially aware clients.
 Hire us for your film, video, live event, and publishing needs.
 We offer full-service writing, scripting, videography, hosting, and more for broadcast, digital media, and theater.